FACULTY OF SOCIAL SCIENCES

 Q-Step originally started as a £19.5 million programme funded by the Nuffield Foundation, the Economic and Social Research Council (ESRC) and the Office for Students (OfS) The programme is now funded internally by the University of Essex.

-Quantitative skills are highly desired by employers across all sectors.
 The skills you'll learn during your Q-Step modules will equip you for a range of well-paid careers.
-Q-Step will help you learn all the skills a 21st century social scientist requires to help tackle the big questions facing society.
+Q-Step will help you learn the skills a 21st century social scientist requires to help tackle the big questions facing society.

 How to get the Q-Step award

-To become eligible for the Q-Step award you must opt-in to the pathway via eNROL and follow a specific module pathway within your Department.
+To become eligible for the Q-Step award you must opt-in via eNROL and follow a specific module pathway within your Department.
 The award will be given to you at the end of your degree at the Final Board of Examiners, as long as you have taken and passed the correct modules

 The successful completion of the specified modules will entitle you to receive the qualifier ‘(Applied Quantitative Methods)’ at the end of your degree title, for example BA Sociology (Applied Quantitative Methods).
 This will appear on your transcript and degree certificate and will signal to employers that you are highly skilled in quantitative methods.